jnozzi/cocoadev.com/SiteContent/General/CocoaStepTwo.markdown

 * A frequently-updated list of Cocoa resources (articles, apps, books, etc) - http://cocoaheads.byu.edu/resources

-''' Object Oriented Design Patterns '''
+** Object Oriented Design Patterns **

 Cocoa is a pattern based framework.
-Many of the recognized patterns were first identified in Cocoa or its predecessor technologies, Openstep and [[NeXTstep]].
-Many other patterns even pre-date [[NeXTstep]] and were first identified in Smalltalk.
+Many of the recognized patterns were first identified in Cocoa or its predecessor technologies, Openstep and General/NeXTstep.
+Many other patterns even pre-date General/NeXTstep and were first identified in Smalltalk.

 The seminal text on Object Oriented Design Patterns is "Design Patterns: Elements of Reusable Object-Oriented Software" (Addison-Wesley Professional Computing Series) " by Erich Gamma (Author), Richard Helm (Author), Ralph Johnson (Author), and John M. Vlissides (Author)
 Additional pattern resources include